ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 - **XRP Ledger**: XRPL is an open ledger that executes all transactions and updates the states of all ledger objects.
 It relies on the XRP Ledger Consensus Protocol (LCP) to agree on a set of transactions to add to the next ledger version.

-- **XRPL Full nodes**: A full node stores a complete copy of the blockchain's transaction history, current state, and all the rules necessary to validate transactions and blocks.
+- **XRPL Full nodes**: A full node stores a complete copy of the blockchain's transaction history, current state, and all the rules necessary to validate XRPL transactions and ledgers.
-A full node does not have to participate in the XRP LCP to create new blocks.
+A full node does not have to participate in the XRP LCP to create new ledgers.
 However, it should be able to verify a specific transaction's validity.
 In XRPL, a full node can be easily instantiated by a validator or a tracking server.